agabor/docs/_includes/unity/push-notifications.md

 *   **`timeZone`**: The current time zone where the target device is located.
 This field is readonly and can be accessed via the `TimeZone` property.
 This value is synchronized every time an `Installation` object is saved from the device.
 *   **`localeIdentifier`**: The locale identifier of the device in the format [language code]-[COUNTRY CODE].
 The language codes are two-letter lowercase ISO language codes (such as "en") as defined by [ISO 639-1](http://en.wikipedia.org/wiki/ISO_639-1).
 The country codes are two-letter uppercase ISO country codes (such as "US") as defined by [ISO 3166-1](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-3).
 This value is synchronized every time a `ParseInstallation` object is saved from the device _(readonly)_.
 *   **`deviceType`**: The type of device, "ios", "android", "winrt", "winphone", or "dotnet".
 This field is readonly and can be accessed via the `DeviceType` property.
-*   **`pushType`**: This field is reserved for directing Parse to the push delivery network to be used.
+*   **`pushType`**: This field is reserved for directing MSG to the push delivery network to be used.
 If the device is registered to receive pushes via FCM, this field will be marked "gcm".
-If this device is not using FCM, and is using Parse's push notification service, it will be blank _(readonly)_.
+If this device is not using FCM, and is using MSG's push notification service, it will be blank _(readonly)_.
-*   **`installationId`**: Unique Id for the device used by Parse.
+*   **`installationId`**: Unique Id for the device used by MSG.
 This field is readonly and can be accessed via the `InstallationId` property.
 *   **`channelUris`**: The Microsoft-generated push URIs for Windows devices.
 This field is readonly and can be accessed via the `DeviceUris` property.
 *   **`appName`**: The display name of the client application to which this installation belongs.
 This field is readonly and can be accessed via the `AppName` property.
 *   **`appVersion`**: The version string of the client application to which this installation belongs.
 This field is readonly and can be accessed via the `AppVersion` property.
-*   **`parseVersion`**: The version of the Parse SDK which this installation uses.
+*   **`parseVersion`**: The version of the MSG SDK which this installation uses.
 This field is readonly and can be accessed via the `ParseVersion` property.
 *   **`appIdentifier`**: A unique identifier for this installation's client application.
 This field is readonly and can be accessed via the `AppIdentifier` property.
 On Windows 8, this is the `Windows.ApplicationModel.Package` id; on Windows Phone 8 this is the ProductId; in other .NET applications, this is the `ApplicationIdentity` of the current `AppDomain`

 ## Sending Pushes

-There are two ways to send push notifications using Parse: [channels](#using-channels) and [advanced targeting](#using-advanced-targeting).
+There are two ways to send push notifications using MSG: [channels](#using-channels) and [advanced targeting](#using-advanced-targeting).
 Channels offer a simple and easy to use model for sending pushes, while advanced targeting offers a more powerful and flexible model.
 Both are fully compatible with each other and will be covered in this section.

-Sending notifications is often done from the Parse Dashboard push console, the [REST API]({{ site.baseUrl }}/rest/guide/#sending-pushes) or from [Cloud Code]({{ site.baseUrl }}/js/guide/#sending-pushes).
+Sending notifications is often done from the MSG Dashboard push console, the [REST API]({{ site.baseUrl }}/rest/guide/#sending-pushes) or from [Cloud Code]({{ site.baseUrl }}/js/guide/#sending-pushes).
 However, push notifications can also be triggered by the existing client SDKs.
-If you decide to send notifications from the client SDKs, you will need to set **Client Push Enabled** in the Push Notifications settings of your Parse app.
+If you decide to send notifications from the client SDKs, you will need to set **Client Push Enabled** in the Push Notifications settings of your MSG app.

 However, be sure you understand that enabling Client Push can lead to a security vulnerability in your app.
 We recommend that you enable Client Push for testing purposes only, and move your push notification logic into Cloud Code when your app is ready to go into production.

 <img alt="" data-echo="{{ '/assets/images/client_push_settings.png' | prepend: site.baseurl }}"/>

-You can view your past push notifications on the Parse Dashboard push console for up to 30 days after creating your push.
+You can view your past push notifications on the MSG Dashboard push console for up to 30 days after creating your push.
 For pushes scheduled in the future, you can delete the push on the push console as long as no sends have happened yet.
 After you send the push, the push console shows push analytics graphs.

 ### Using Channels